Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 Also in this case computing an ANF for the final Boolean functions appears to be a hard combinatorial problem: nonetheless, with this setup we know that the lowest bit will have (when $r+s\leq w$) polynomial degree $w-r-s+1$, and we expect that the following bits will have increasing degree up to saturation (which happens at degree $w-1$ by Proposition~\ref{prop:wminus1}).
 Symbolic computations in low dimension show some polynomial degree loss caused by the second multiplication unless $r=2t+1$; moreover, for that value of $r$ the polynomial degree loss when combining bits is almost absent.
-Taking into consideration the bad behavior of the multiplier $3$ highlighted by Theorem~\ref{teo:carry3}, we conclude that the best choice is $s=2$, $t=3$ and consequently $r=7$.
+Taking into consideration the bad behavior of the multiplier $3$ highlighted by Theorem~\ref{teo:carry3}, we conclude that the best choice is $s=2$, $t=3$, and consequently $r=7$.
 These are the parameters reported in Table~\ref{tab:scr64}.
 The linear complexity of the lowest bits is extremely large, as shown in Table~\ref{tab:ssdeg}.\footnote{Note that as we move towards higher bits the \texttt{++} scrambler will surpass the linear complexity of the \texttt{**} scrambler; the fact that the lower bits appear of lower complexity is due only to the fact that we use much larger rotations in the \texttt{++} case.}

 At $32$ bits, however, tests show that this scrambler is not sufficiently powerful for \xoroshiro[64], and Table~\ref{tab:scr32} reports indeed different parameters: the first multiplier is the constant used for the \texttt{*} scrambler, and the second multiplier $2^t+1$ has been chosen so that bit $t$ is not set in the first constant.
-Again, $r=2t+1$, following the same heuristic of the previous case.\footnote{We remark that in this case in theory we would not strictly need to fix the first constant so that it has the second-lowest bit set, but we prefer to use the same constant of the \texttt{*} case for uniformity.
-The same consideration is true of the $r=2t+1$ heuristics.}
+Again, $r=2t+1$, following the same heuristic of the previous case.